 So, to get you started, here are the top six short-term bonds currently on the market, all of which have terms of between 12 and 18 months:

-In second place is this deal from BLME which pays an expected profit rate of 1.74% AER, provided you're willing to tie up your money for 18 months.
-It doesn't permit further additions or withdrawals, and although it requires a hefty minimum investment of £25,000 as well as a BLME linked current account, it could be a competitive choice for those who already have a healthy savings pot.
+In second place is this deal from BLME which pays an expected profit rate of 1.50% AER, provided you're willing to tie up your money for 18 months.
+It doesn't permit further additions or withdrawals, and it requires a hefty minimum investment of £25,000 as well as a BLME-linked current account, yet it could be a competitive choice for those who already have a healthy savings pot.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.